 It is important to remember that with anything, your body needs to adjust.
 These symptoms will surpass fairly quickly, but if they do not, it is advised that you stop taking the product.
 If you wish to continue, it is advised to consult your doctor.

 Experiment with small doses at first to ensure your body gets accustomed to the change.
-Gradually up the dosage, as time progresses.
+You can then gradually increase the dosage with time.

-It is most popular among those who want to boost their daily protein intake since it is very high in bioavailable protein.
+It is most popular among those who want to boost their daily protein intake as it is very high in bioavailable protein.
 It is also very popular amongst vegetarians and vegans.

-It is also popular among those who lack any of the vital micronutrients listed above since Spirulina is a great source of micronutrients.
+It is also popular among those who are deficient in particular micronutrients, as spirulina is a great source of nutrients.

-It is most popular in powdered form and can be mixed into water, smoothies, soups and dishes such as stir frys.
+It is most popular in powdered form and can be mixed into water, smoothies, soups and dishes such as stir-fries.
 It can also be purchased in capsule (tablet) form.

 Take Home Message